ja88a/vrfs-go-merkletree/README.md

 A basic versioning mechanism is actually implemented for managing the Protobuf-based gRPC stubs integrated by the client and the servers.

 The Docker images are tagged using the semver CLI tool.

+The services actually handle a version number through their configuration file.

+#### Automated Tests

+Automated unit and integration testing have not been addressed yet.

+E2E tests & a continuous integration / deployment flows should be implemented.

+#### CLI Client

+A Cordoba-like integration should be considered if the CLI client is given a priority.

+A logger might also have to be integrated.